manzonlucas/react-self-learning/README.md

 My React self-learning journey from different sources.

-All the projects development environments were set up using create-react-app. \
+All the projects development environments were set up using create-react-app.
-Inside each project folder you will find the corresponding readme with its details.

 To get started with any of them, first install all the required packages/dependencies, in the project directory run:
 ### `npm install`